Thomas Bowdler: The Family Shakespeare

-In Bowdler's childhood, his father had entertained his family with readings from Shakespeare.
+During Bowdler's childhood, his father had entertained his family with readings from Shakespeare.
 Later in life, Bowdler realised his father had been omitting or altering passages he felt unsuitable for the ears of his wife and children.
 Bowdler felt it was worthwhile to publish an edition which might be used in a family whose father was not such a "circumspect and judicious reader" as to accomplish an expurgation himself.

 In 1807, the first edition of The Family Shakspeare appeared in four duodecimo volumes, containing 24 plays.
 In 1818 a second edition ensued covering all 36 available plays.
 Each play has an introduction where Bowdler summarises and justifies his textual changes.
-According to his nephew's Memoir, the first edition was prepared by Bowdler's sister Harriet, but both appeared under Thomas Bowdler's name, probably because a woman would then be reluctant to admit publicly that she could do such work or even understand Shakespeare's racy verses.
+According to his nephew's Memoir, the first edition was prepared by Bowdler's sister Harriet, but both appeared with only Thomas Bowdler's name, probably because a woman would then be reluctant to admit publicly that she could do such work or even understand Shakespeare's racy verses.
 By 1850 eleven editions had appeared.

-The spelling "Shakspeare", used by Bowdler and by his nephew Thomas in his memoir of Thomas Bowdler the elder, was changed in later editions (from 1847 on) to "Shakespeare", reflecting general spelling of Shakespeare's name.
+The spelling "Shakspeare", used by Bowdler and by his nephew Thomas in his memoir of Thomas Bowdler the elder, was changed in later editions (from 1847 on) to "Shakespeare", representing the general spelling of Shakespeare's name.

-The Bowdlers were not the first to undertake such a project, but Bowdler's commitment not to augment or add to Shakespeare's text, merely remove sensitive material, contrasted with earlier practice.
+The Bowdlers were not the first to perform such a project, but Bowdler's commitment not to augment or add to Shakespeare's text, merely remove sensitive material, contrasted with earlier practice.
 Nahum Tate as Poet Laureate had rewritten the tragedy of King Lear with a happy ending; in 1807, Charles Lamb and Mary Lamb published Tales from Shakespeare for children with synopses of 20 of the plays, but seldom quoted the original text.
 Though The Family Shakespeare was seen as a negative example of censorship by the literary establishment and its commitment to "authentic" Shakespeare, the Bowdler editions made it more acceptable to teach Shakespeare to wider and younger audiences.
 According to the poet Algernon Charles Swinburne, "More nauseous and more foolish cant was never chattered than that which would deride the memory or depreciate the merits of Bowdler.
 No man ever did better service to Shakespeare than the man who made it possible to put him into the hands of intelligent and imaginative children."